 Smith said that he doesn’t understand why students wouldn’t be open to understanding the study of economics, something he sees as a “basic tool.”

 “If their political view can’t stand the study of another point of view, then it’s not a political view.
 It’s an ideology,” Smith said.
 “In other words, you’re so committed to it, you don’t want to expose yourself to any other ideas.
 What are you afraid of?”

 Kate Hoover contributed to this report.

-Correction: A previous version of this story misrepresented Patrick Fuery’s viewpoint on the hiring of these professors, as it included incorrect information provided by a difference source.
+Correction: An earlier version of this story misrepresented Patrick Fuery’s viewpoint on the hiring of these professors, as it included incorrect information provided by a difference source.
 The Panther had not contacted Fuery about this issue.
 The article has been corrected to reflect Fuery’s opposition to hiring these professors in Wilkinson College, and the previous incorrect information has been removed.

-Correction: A previous version of this story included incorrect information provided by a source about stretch hires in the English department.
+Correction: An earlier version of this story included incorrect information provided by a source about stretch hires in the English department.
 The English department has only one stretch hire, not many.
 The Panther had not interviewed Joanna Levin, chair of the English department.
 This information has been corrected.

 Correction: An earlier version of this article misidentified the Thomas W. Smith Foundation as one of the three founding donors for the Smith Institute.
 That foundation has donated to the humanomics program at Chapman, not the Smith Institute.
 This information has been removed.